Is oatmeal good for you?

 Oatmeal for breakfast

 Another idea: Prep your oatmeal ahead of time.
 Either before bed or on your designated meal prep day, mix your oats and go-to milk in a reusable storage container, then pop it in the fridge.
 Instead of heating in the microwave, the oats will soak up the liquid and “cook” overnight.
-These are especially useful for those mornings you can barely get out of the door let alone think about making a healthful breakfast, says London.
+These are especially useful for those mornings you can barely get out of the door let alone think about making a healthful breakfast.
 Add your favorite toppings before heading out the door or mix in frozen fruit during Step 1.
 The fruit will defrost overnight and add a burst of sweetness—without added sugar.

 Need more inspiration?
 Try these recipes: